-To ensure an equivalent fee reduction is applied to families receiving child care Fee Subsidy (who do not pay the full cost of a licensed space), effective December 31, 2022, DNSSAB will reduce the parental contribution for Eligible Children by 50%.
+To ensure an equivalent fee reduction is applied to families receiving child care Fee Subsidy (who do not pay the full cost of a licensed space), effective December 31, 2022, DNSSAB reduced the parental contribution for Eligible Children by 50%.
+The current reduction will be maintained in 2024.
 It is important to note that the floor of \$12 per day does not apply to families receiving subsidy.